MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 ## Envelopes

-The sink's envelope determines how changes to the sink's underlying relation are mapped to Kafka messages.
+The sink's envelope determines how changes to the sink's upstream relation are mapped to Kafka messages.

 There are two fundamental types of change events:

-  * An **insertion** event is the addition of a new row to the underlying relation.
+  * An **insertion** event is the addition of a new row to the upstream relation.
-  * A **deletion** event is the removal of an existing row from the underlying relation.
+  * A **deletion** event is the removal of an existing row from the upstream relation.

 When a `KEY` is specified, an insertion event and deletion event that occur at